 The Best Day to List a House For Sale

-Certain times of the year are better times to list a home than other times of the year.
-For example, you would not want to go on the market just before Christmas, if you can help it.
-It's not that your home won't sell during the holidays, it's that the pool of buyers will be much smaller.
-It means it might take longer to sell and you might get less for it than you would during an optimum time to sell.
+Certain times of the year are often better times to list a home for sale than others.
+For example, you might not want to go on the market just before Christmas if you can help it.
+It's not that your home for sure won't sell during the holidays, it's that the pool of buyers will be much smaller.
+That means it might take longer to sell and you might get less for it than you would during an optimum time to sell.

 If you miss the spring market, second best is the fall market, right after Labor Day weekend.
 Contrary to popular belief, most people don't want to move over the summer.
 Summer is time for vacations, family get-togethers, kicking back or home improvement projects that are in line with your planned fall activities.

 Choosing the Best Time of the Month to List a Home

 If you're being strictly analytical about it, that time is probably a week after you've paid your mortgage payment or the second week of the month.
 With any luck, your home should sell within the next 21 days.
 After you make the mortgage payment for the following month, that would be the last mortgage payment you would pay.